Diversity

 In AY 2021-2022, MLK Visiting Professor S. Craig Watkins was a key contributor to the initiative.
 Professor Watkins visited IDSS from UT Austin where he is the Ernest A. Sharpe Centennial Professor at the University of Texas at Austin and the Founding Director of the Institute for Media Innovation.
 He engaged in creating the cross-disciplinary research agenda on systemic racism, bias in AI, and the role of big data in enabling deep structural changes during his time at IDSS.
 Specifically, Professor Watkins contributed to the Initiative’s Housing vertical by hosting a panel on “Home Ownership, Lending Discrimination & Technology” as part of the Beyond Fairness symposium.

-ICSR will continue to build our expertise and forge connections to researchers studying diversity and equity issues, and establish a community of researchers working in this area within IDSS, the Schwarzman College of Computing, and MIT and beyond.
+ICSR will continue to build our expertise and forge connections to researchers studying racial disparities, and establish a community of researchers working in this area within IDSS, the Schwarzman College of Computing, and MIT and beyond.

 MIT Institute for Data, Systems, and Society